Johnny Sauter

 Jonathan Joseph Sauter (born May 1, 1978) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 46 Toyota Tundra for G2G Racing.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 66 Ford F-150 for ThorSport Racing.
 He has also driven in the NASCAR Cup Series and NASCAR Xfinity Series in the past.
 Sauter is the son of former NASCAR driver Jim Sauter, the brother of NASCAR drivers Tim Sauter and Jay Sauter, and the uncle of Travis Sauter.
-He is the 2016 NASCAR Camping World Truck Series champion.
+He is the 2016 Truck Series champion.

+Racing career

 Early career

 After graduating high school in 1996, Sauter began competing in various amateur series throughout Wisconsin and the Midwest.
 By the end of 1997, Sauter had collected three wins in the Sportsman Division at Dells Raceway Park and a win in the Late Model Division at the La Crosse Fairgrounds Speedway.
 Sauter then joined the American Speed Association Series in 1998.
 By 2001, he was the ASA Series Champion.